periodicity not handled correctly in trjconv when converting to pdb

 routine that handles the periodicity has some kind of a bug.

-#6 Updated by Berk Hess about 13 years ago
+#6 Updated by Berk Hess over 13 years ago

 trjconv would never cause relative molecular motion of less than a box vector.